yxshwant/BOOK-REVIEW/README.md

  ## Book Review Web Application

-A react and express web  project.
+A react and express web  project using PostgresSQL.

 #   Getting Started

-#   Requirement:

-Postgres is necessary for data storing.

 #   Installing: